An analytic version of the Langlands correspondence for complex curves: Proofs of two results

-By Proposition \ref{images of z}, the top map is induced by the Chevalley involution $\tau$.
-By Lemma \ref{omega},(2), the bottom map corresponds to the action of $\nu$ on $D_G$.
+By Proposition \ref{images of z}, the top horizontal map of the above diagram is induced by the Chevalley involution $\tau$.
 Therefore, we obtain that the action of $\nu$ on $D_G$ corresponds to the action of $\tau$ on ${\mathfrak z}_{\on{crit}}$.

 Finally, it follows from the construction \cite{FF,F:wak} of the isomorphism

 that the action of $\tau$ on the left hand side corresponds to the action of $\tau$ on the right hand side.

 The commutative diagram